Balancing Forecast Accuracy and Switching Costs in Online Optimization of Energy Management Systems

 \subsection{Related work}

-Literature solutions for integrating forecasting and optimization are classified based on the linkage of these subproblems.
-There are three categories: Direct, Indirect, and Semi-direct methods.

-\textit{Direct} methods engage with the optimization problem during training of the forecast making it an integrated approach which is known as \textit{`predict and optimize'}.
+Literature solutions for integrating forecasting and optimization are classified based on the level of integration between the two components.
+This classification includes three categories: Direct, Indirect, and Semi-direct methods. \textit{Direct} methods engage with the optimization problem during training of the forecast making it an integrated approach which is known as \textit{`predict and optimize'}.
 Such approach is proposed in \citet{elmachtoub2022smart}, with optimization cost integrated directly into the forecast loss function to align forecasts with end-use optimization.
 This optimizes the prediction model in the forecasting stage for better decision-making in the optimization stage.
 The computational burden is partially resolved by using a simplified loss function, however more complex problems can still pose significant computational challenges.
-There are also other works that design an alternative task-specific loss function, such as reported in \citet{mandi2020smart}, and tested on a real-world energy management problem.
+There are other works that design an alternative task-specific loss function, such as reported in \citet{mandi2020smart}, and tested on a real-world energy management problem.

-\textit{Indirect} methods regard the two subproblems as separate, also referred in literature as \textit{`predict, then optimize'}.
+\textit{Indirect} methods regard the two sub-problems as separate, also referred in literature as \textit{`predict, then optimize'}.
 This approach is regarded as standard and is widely applied in practice.
 In the study by \citet{vanderschueren2022predict}, an empirical evaluation of direct and indirect approaches is conducted in the context of cost-sensitive classification.
-Although the study is not directly applicable to the scheduling problems, it is interesting to note that those authors find that the indirect approach where optimization is performed on the predictions of the classifier outperforms the integrated approach.
+Although the study is not directly applicable to the scheduling problems, it is interesting to note that those authors find that the indirect approach where optimization is performed on the predictions of a classification algorithm outperforms the integrated approach.
 Therefore, the effectiveness of cost-sensitive classification may not always align with the intuitively expected benefits of integrated training within the \textit{'predict and optimize'}.